stella-dikmans/distel/docs/term2/designstudio2/interventions2/collectiveinterventions2.md

 <iframe src="https://drive.google.com/file/d/1Sza3OhiKUhCDAYV8IGVVA4QKtI62RMoQ/preview" width="640" height="480" allow="autoplay"></iframe>

-the conference took place over the course of two full days that were filled with presentations (in casstellano and catalan) of other researchers that deal with speculative fiction in the course of design methodologies. it was very interesting to listen to and we got in contact with curious minds and experiences practitioners. on friday afternoon we had the change to meet **[Yuri Tuma](https://www.yurituma.com/)** who both, Myrto and me are followung due to his participattion in the artist collective the **[institute for posttnatural studies](https://www.instituteforpostnaturalstudies.org/)** whose practice we both admire. this two-hour workshop left us enthiusastic about our own practice and with lots of ideas and contacts of how and with whom to continue our journey in the coming weeks.
+the conference took place over the course of two full days that were filled with presentations (in castellano and catalan) of other researchers that deal with speculative fiction in the course of design methodologies. it was very interesting to listen to and we got in contact with curious minds and experiences practitioners. on friday afternoon we had the change to meet **[Yuri Tuma](https://www.yurituma.com/)** who both, Myrto and me are following due to his participattion in the artist collective the **[institute for posttnatural studies](https://www.instituteforpostnaturalstudies.org/)** whose practice we both admire. this two-hour workshop left us enthiusastic about our own practice and with lots of ideas and contacts of how and with whom to continue our journey in the coming weeks.

 ## the traveller start their journey
+`end of january till end of february at Ombu`

 <img src="../traveller.gif" alt="drawing" width="200" align="left"/>